Leisffe/focp-xdd/README.md

 # Changelog

+**12-Dec-2018**
+- Added all of the examples explained during today's classes, including notes from the whiteboard.
+  - Example file from platform rau2 was also uploaded here, named as 'BST Example.cpp'.
+- BST and str functions were explained during today's classes.

 **5-Dec-2018**
 - Added all of the examples explained during today's classes, including notes from the whiteboard.
 - Changes to the sorting system.